 Any ingredient you see with the word retinol, retinoid or retinoic acid is a derivative of Vitamin A. Retinoids were first developed in the 1970s as treatments for skin problems and they have a number of science-based benefits.

 Firstly, retinoids have been proven to unclog pores, for example, which can help make other products more effective.
 Retinoids are often said to be great treatments for signs of ageing, but just like AHAs they can make your face more sensitive to sunlight.

 When starting to use any new acid, it is best to start with a lower concentration and build up.
 It’s easy to buy any of these products for reasonable prices.
 For example, The Ordinary sells retinoids from concentrations of 0.2% up to 2%.

 When many of us think of Vitamin C, we tend to think of oranges and how good they are for our immune system.
 Yet Vitamin C has just as many benefits when it comes to our skin.
-It protects from UV damage, boosts your complexion, promotes a healthy natural glow and reduces fine lines.
+It protects from UV damage, boosts your complexion, promotes a healthy natural glow, and reduces fine lines.
 You can read more about this in our skin food guide.

 You can read more in our guide to the best Vitamin C serums.

 Abigail is a leading science journalist writing about space, sustainability, technology and culture.
 She is author of The Art of Urban Astronomy, a must-have guide to the night sky that guides you through the seasons and learn about the brightest stars and constellations, the myths and legends of astronomy and how to identify star clusters and galaxies.